Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 If you balanced a high number of families as clients, add that too.
 That shows a lot of responsibility.

 Remember to really sell yourself on your resume, too.
 Babysitting is great experience, and you should show it off.
-Parents of kids that you babysat can also be great references.
+Parents of the children that you have babysat before can also be great references.
 (See our guide to babysitting references for more info.)

 If this sounds like it’s up your alley, then this website is your ultimate resource.
 Take some time to look through our other babysitting tips to find out how you can be the best, most well-paid babysitter in town.